 Restricted games are most often those which have an extremely high RTP (return to player).
 If the game is likely to give you back what you put in, the casino doesn't want you playing it.

-Winning cap is not a common term, but it shows up especially when a casino has a generous free spin offer.
-Winning cap is the maximum amount you can withdraw from that bonus regardless of how much you won.
+The winning cap is not a common term but it can show up, especially when a casino has a generous free spin offer.
+The winning cap is the maximum amount you can withdraw from that bonus regardless of how much you won.

-Winning cap is one of the least liked bonus terms among the players.
+The winning cap is one of the least-liked bonus terms among players.
 It removes the possibility of you winning big.

 Some rare casinos will also cut your free spins short if you have already reached the cap.
 For example, if you are awarded 100 spins with a £20 cap, and you win those 20 pounds on your first ten spins.
 Then those last 90 spins will be removed and you just get to keep the £20.

 Casinos can put limits on how little you can withdraw

 As with deposits, also handling withdrawals costs casinos money.
 Besides, they'd rather see you playing that money instead of taking it home just yet.
 That's why casinos have a minimum withdrawal limit.

 As a UK player, you have the right to withdraw your real money balance at any time.
 However, if your withdrawal is below the minimum threshold, the casino can charge additional handling fees.
 These can be several pounds, which makes the fees swallow up a large portion of your withdrawal.